HiranFerretiBaccos/HiranFerretiBaccos/README.md

 About me:

-- 💻 I am currently working with HTML, CSS, JavaScript, TypeScript and ReactJS;
+- 💻 I am currently working with HTML, CSS, JavaScript, TypeScript and ReactJS since 2021;
 - 📚 I’m currently learning Next.js and Node.js;
 - 💬 Ask me about anything, I am happy to help;
 - 🚀 Coding to achieve goals;